Are you tired of your hard hat being uncomfortable or irritating during work, and want to know how to make it more comfortable?

 Even Weight Distribution

 Find designs that evenly disperse weight across your head.
-Certain helmets have an integrated back and front balance to ease neck strain.
+Certain helmets feature integrated front-to-back balance to reduce neck strain.

 Enhance Padding and Lining